 Also, when testing your 1RM, realize that you’re just testing, it’s not a suitable way to train for strength.

 If all you do is work up to an all out single each workout, that’s not enough work to get stronger.

-If this was the case, those guys that max out on bench every Monday on international bench day would get stronger and stronger.
+If that was the case, those guys that max out on the bench every Monday on international bench day would get stronger and stronger.

 Unfortunately, these are the guys that get injured and tell you years from now that the bench press is bad for your shoulders, chest, elbows, etc.